PoliM/microprofile-techdemo/README.md

 ## REST client
 The frontend uses the Microprofile REST-Client API to call the backend.
 This also has a "special" config property for the backend URL.
+(Currently it is commented out and replace with an implementation that allows to send the tracing context to the next server).

 ## Fault Tolerance